 After two hours I had to leave.
 “Hosting” felt like a sales meeting for Saga Holidays.

 So then I went to Japan where Prada, which is said to be 1.5 billion euros in debt, has lavished $87 million on a new Herzog and de Meuron-designed store, in Tokyo.
-Now for Aaron Betsky, the Prada building would be a right and proper thing to do.
+Now for Aaron Betsky, (a previous speaker, Director of the Netherlands Architecture Institute) the Prada building would be a right and proper thing to do.
 Shopping, he just told us, is the fundamental purpose of cities today.

 When I visited Roppongi Hills, these human-scale traces of old Tokyo proved hard to find.
 They were hidden among the 200 shops, 75 restaurants, and a zillion square feet of office space and apartments that fill the building.